revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Unix_Interview_Ques.md

 ---

-24. Is the kernel and Operating System the same?
+24.Is the kernel and Operating System the same?

 ![Simple](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> <b>Show Answer</b> </summary>

-> No both are not the same, OS is a system software, whereas kernel is a part of OS.
-OS acts as an interface between the user and hardware, whereas the kernel is a core of OS and is used to interact between applications and hardware.
+> No both are not the same, OS is a system software, whereas kernel is a part of OS.OS acts as an interface between the user and hardware, whereas the kernel is a core of OS and is used to interact between applications and hardware.

 </details>

 ---

-25. Name some of the file editors used in Unix/Linux?
+25.Name some of the file editors used in Unix/Linux?

 ![Simple](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)